What the allegations against Herbster mean for the governor's race

 It doesn’t take a lot of voters to change what appears to be a close race, said John Hibbing, a UNL political science professor.

-Barton said in general elections, where people have stronger attachments based on partisanship, they may be more likely to discount the information — though, in a primary, voters may have already formed attachments to the candidates running.
+Barton said in general elections, where people have stronger attachments based on partisanship, they may be more likely to discount the information — though, in a primary, voters may have already formed attachments to the candidates.

 Certain voters could treat the allegations differently.